spirilaurentiu/Robosample/README.md

 cd build-debug
 ./tests/Robosample inp
 ```
+**WARNING**: To avoid dynamic library lookup failures, it is recommended to run Robosample in the WSL or native Linux terminal and not in Visual Studio Code terminal.
+See more details at [Installing dependencies](#installing-dependencies).

 To change different parameters (use visualizer, use OpenMM etc) edit `inp` which is located in `build-debug` or `build-release`.

 # Troubleshooting
 `freeglut (simbody-visualizer_d): failed to open display ':0'`: make sure [Xming](#installing-xming) is running.